 Thank you, Tony Hue of LonePlacebo for helping me spend money.
 A couple of weeks ago, Tony wrote about the mStand, a monitor stand that almost looks like it could have been designed by Apple.
 I decided that I needed a stand, so I took the plunge and bought the swiveling version of the stand, the mStand 360, along with an Apple Wireless Keyboard and Magic Trackpad.

 The Livescribe Echo is gadget that I’ve had my eye for some time now.
-I’ve watched it more as a device that intrigued me, rather than something that screamed out that I needed it.
+It intrigued me, but I never felt a burning need to own one.
 A few weeks ago, though, I was contacted by a representive from Staples, the office supply store.
 Staples wanted to get the word out that it sells gadgets, and was offering to provide me with a product that it sells, for me to review and keep.
 After considering a few items, such as a scanner, printer, DSLR lens, or even a Synology NAS, I settled on the Livescribe Echo.
 I picked it because it was an item I might not have otherwise purchased for myself.
 Was it a good choice?
 Read on for my impressions.

 Just when you think you’ve seen everything, along comes the Yellow Jacket iPhone case.
 If you’ve ever been bothered by the bulk of the stun gun that you carry around in your front pocket, then the Yellow Jacket might be the iPhone case for you.